musheeza018/website-1/content/en/flux/use-cases/gh-actions-app-builder.md

 ---

 {{% alert color="warning" title="Disclaimer" %}}
+This document is under review and may be declared out of scope for Flux.

-Note that this guide needs review in consideration of Flux v2, and likely needs to be refreshed.
+Note that this guide needs further review in consideration of Flux v2.0.0.
+It also predates the introduction of `OCIRepository` and likely needs updates in consideration of those advancements.

 Expect this doc to either be archived soon, or to receive some overhaul.
 {{% /alert %}}